 For every summative clinical re-assessment, two assessors are required.
-One MUST be the student's practice educator/mentor/clinical supervisor and the other may be a member of the academic team staff or a trained assessor acting as a representative of the education provider.
-Both of these individuals must be qualified in the clinical application of ultrasound being studied/assessed.
+One MUST be the student's practice educator/mentor/clinical supervisor and the other may be an independent assessor, a member of the academic team staff or a trained assessor acting as a representative of the education provider qualified in the clinical application of ultrasound being studied/assessed.